 The Mathematics Assistance Center (MAC) is an excellent place for students to study and receive exceptional guidance from experienced tutors.
 Needing help with an assignment at the last minute?
 No worries!
 We provide walk-in tutoring services in a friendly and relaxing environment for your needs!

-The Ottenheimer Library provides students the access to FREE and useful research databases and sources including but not limited to scholarly articles, journals, and essays.
+The Ottenheimer Library provides students access to FREE and useful research databases and sources including but not limited to scholarly articles, journals, and essays.
 Wanting to check out a book or dvd?
 Come on down!

 The University Writing Center (UWC) provides quality feedback about your writing, problem-solving strategies for your writing, and assistance with academic technology through both face-to-face and virtual writing consultations.
-If you are having trouble completing that essay for class or starting that rough draft, we are here to aid you.
+If you are having trouble completing that essay for a class or starting that rough draft, we are here to aid you.
 Our services are free and accessible to all colleges, so don’t be shy!
 You have the “write” to be here.

 NEWS & EVENTS